-Why Choose the MagMod System?
+Why Choose the MagMod Flash Modifier System?

 Need a grid?
-Slap it on the front of your flash and you’re done.
+Slap it on the front of your flash, and you’re done.
 Want a grid and a gel?
 They stack on top of each other.

-The MagMod products were designed with the intent of quick, ease of use, and the ability to combine light modifiers to create unique light.
+The MagMod products were designed with the intent of quick, ease of use, and the ability to combine light modifiers to create a unique light.

-Who Benefits From the MagMod System
+Who Benefits From Using MagMod?

 Some of the products even benefit wildlife and outdoor photographers by allowing them to extend and direct their flash to highlight animals or objects in their scene.

 I even use MagMod products in product and food photography.
 They’re perfect for creating just the right light spot or turning a bland background into something exotic.